piyushpatel2005/website-archive/content/tutorials/go-programming/pointers/index.md

 In this lesson, we discuss pointers which are used to reference the memory address of a variable or data structure.
 When a variable is declared, a certain amount of memory is allocated based on the variable data type during the program execution.
 So, every time we execute the code, we may get different memory location.
 Pointer is something that holds the memory address of a variable.
 They do not only hold memory addresses but also point to where the memory is allocated and allows us to modify the value stored in that memory location.
 The same thing happens for functions as well, they are stored in memory.
 So, we can referene those functions and use them using pointers.

+In Go, everything other than slice and map are value types.
+If you're passing around a variable to a function, the compiler will create a local variable for that function.
+That means it will actually copy the contents of the original variable into a new variable and pass that to the function as a local variable.
+If we are passing a large struct, it may take some time and memory copying these values into a new struct.
+Instead if we pass these variable as a pointer, it will simply copy the memory address which will be smaller and lot more efficient for your application.

 There are two main operators when working with pointers.
 1. **address of operator** (`&`) gives the memory address of a variable.
 To use this, we precede `&` before the name of the variable.
 2. **derefernce operator** (`*`) is used to get the value at a given memory address.
 This operator is preceded before the memory address.